Bitfarms Ltd. (BITF) Stock: A Look at the Analyst Recommendations

 Many brokerage firms have already submitted their reports for BITF stocks, with Cantor Fitzgerald repeating the rating for BITF by listing it as a “Overweight.”
 The predicted price for BITF in the upcoming period, according to Cantor Fitzgerald is $2 based on the research report published on May 19th of the current year 2023.

-During the last 5 trading sessions, BITF rose by +17.95%, which changed the moving average for the period of 200-days by +14.05% in comparison to the 20-day moving average, which settled at $1.2245.
-In addition, Bitfarms Ltd. saw 213.64% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BITF fell by -3.29%, which changed the moving average for the period of 200-days by +17.60% in comparison to the 20-day moving average, which settled at $1.2790.
+In addition, Bitfarms Ltd. saw 234.09% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BITF